Tips and Tricks for Painting Your Own MiniaturesJune 10, 2017

 Don’t bite off more than you can chew.

-Especially if you are new at painting miniatures.
+Especially if you are new at painting your own miniatures.
 Give yourself time to develop skill.
 Start with simple easy-to-paint miniatures.
 Prepare for mistakes by having backups of the same miniature.
 Do some research online to decide what kind of paint, paintbrushes and primer is right for you.

 Don’t start comparing your miniature painting skills to the pros just yet.